virtuelabs-io/rapido-build-orders-service/README.md

-# rapido-build-order-service
+# Orders Service

-Service for Rapido Build orders
+Service responsible for all customer orders